kofigumbs/codec-beam/README.md

  - https://github.com/mbrock/HBEAM
  - https://github.com/erlang/otp

-In particular, most of the documentation is derived from The Beam Book and Erlang compiler source code.
+In particular, most of the documentation derives from The Beam Book and Erlang compiler source code.